manishkatyan/strapi-stripe/README.md

 <br/>

-## Create Product
+## Create a Product

-Once successfully Configured stripe in strapi settting, now you can create products in stripe.
+After configuring Stripe, you can create products.
+The products that you would create via the plugin will also automatically get created in Stripe.

-- click on Stripe in the **Plugins** section.click on Add Product.
+- Click on Stripe in the **Plugins** section.
+- Click on Add Product.
 - Enter Title, Price, Image URL and Description.
-- Click on Save button to create a product in Strapi as well as Stripe.
+- Click on Save button to create a product.

 <br/><br/>
 <img style="width: 100%; height: auto;" src="https://higheredlab.com/wp-content/uploads/strapi-stripe-product_create.gif" alt="strapi-stripe-product-create" />